Cologne Bonn Airport: 20th century

-21st century
+Cultural significance

+The airport's design and atmosphere have also influenced popular culture.
+In 1977, musician Brian Eno was inspired by the architecture and ambiance of Cologne Bonn Airport while waiting for a flight.
+He later described it as "a very beautiful building [...]
+The light was beautiful, everything was beautiful, except they were playing awful music."
+This experience led him to create his groundbreaking 1978 ambient music album "Music for Airports" which was designed to "induce calm and a space to think" in airport environments.
+Eno sought to create background music that, unlike the "lightweight" music typically played in such spaces, would complement the architectural aesthetics of modern airports like Cologne Bonn.

+Developments since the 2000s

 Coinciding with the start of several low-cost airlines in Germany, Cologne/Bonn opened new capacities.
 This enabled the airport to make competitive offers to the airlines.
 Consequently, Germanwings and TUIfly started operations from Cologne/Bonn as their hub in the fall of 2002.
 As a result, the number of passengers in 2003 rose by 43% compared to 2002.
 These airlines were joined by easyJet in late 2003 and Wizz Air in June 2006.

 Also, the Canadian Forces began to use the airport as a staging area to move troops and supplies in support of humanitarian missions and possible anti-terrorism roles.

 In 2006, the Brazilian airline BRA provided a twice a week connection to Rio de Janeiro–Galeão, which was discontinued in April 2007 due to problems with the airline.
 Also in 2006, a daily transatlantic flight to New Jersey's Newark Liberty International Airport by Continental Airlines was established, operating with a Boeing 757-200.
 This route was discontinued on 4 September 2008 due to a reduction in passenger numbers.